Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 Sets the axis types as described in the main document.
 Depending parameter: numOfAxes, counting the number of the axes.
 A passive parallel axis is counted.
 It is very important that numOfAxes is correct, so when changing axisTypes directly, numOfAxes must be changed also.

-# orientationType, isAC, isBC, isQuat, isEulerAxis
+# orientationType, isAC, isBC, isQuaternion, isNoOri

 This enum holds the information about how orientation information is handled: no, zaxis or full.
 Internal calculations are always full calculations with rotation matrices, but the decision whether a target position and orientation is met, depends on the orientationType.
 This is explained in detail on the firmware page.